sblisesivdin/sblisesivdin.github.io/publications.md

 You can find accepted and submitted articles at the [recent studies](workbench.md).
 Corrigenda and errata are at the bottom of this page.
 You can post errors to sblisesivdin-AT-gmail.com.
 The articles are copyrighted (©) by the respective publishers.
 Please do not hesitate to contact to obtain author copies of the articles.

 ## Cites and h-index
-Cites:470, h-index:12 (from Web of Science as of October 2016).
+Cites:542, h-index:13 (from Web of Science as of January 2018).

 ## Books and Book Chapters